adamkewley/presentation-combiner/README.md

 ## Other usage ##
 ### Directory argument ###
-PPTCombiner will accept a path to a directory as its argument, all presentation files in the specified directory will be combined into the combined.ppt output:
+PPTCombiner will accept a path to a directory as its argument, all presentation files in the specified directory will be combined into the combined.ppt output.
+There are several allowed input types:

 #### Absolute directory path ####

-    CScript pptCombiner.js C:\MySlides
+    CScript pptCombiner.js C:\some\absolute\path

 #### Relative directory path ####